 The main part of this encyclopedic work is an alphabetical list of about 50,000 names associated with various crests, with a full description of each crest and a reference to the plate in which it is illustrated.
 Following this is a section containing a list of 5,000 mottoes and the names of the families using them.

-The illustrated portion of the book–its chief feature–consists of 314 full-page plates with beautiful engravings of about 5,000 crests.
+The illustrated portion of the book–its chief feature–consists of 314 full-page, black-and-white plates with beautiful engravings of about 5,000 crests.
 Beautifully executed, these illustrations form a timeless archive of family memorabilia.
 There is also a key to the plates, which cross-indexes the names of the families assigned to each crest, and a dictionary of terms which serves as a glossary.